 Article ID: 2636329 - View products that this article applies to.

-A Microsoft Lync Online user tries to sign in to the Microsoft Lync 2010 mobile client from a Windows Phone, Apple iPhone or iPad, Google Android, or Nokia Symbian device by using the Auto-Detect Server option to determine the Lync Online server.
+A Skype for Business Online (formerly Lync Online) user tries to sign in to the Lync 2010 mobile client from a Windows Phone, Apple iPhone or iPad, Google Android, or Nokia Symbian device by using the Auto-Detect Server option to determine the Skype for Business Online server.
 However, the user receives the following error message:

 Cannot connect to the server.
 It might be unavailable.
 Also please check the network connection, sign-in address and server addresses.